Click to Skip Ahead

-Dogs are incredible animals and their relationship with humans goes much further than just owner and companion.
-They have been used by police and the armed forces in a variety of roles from sniffer dogs detecting drugs and explosives, as well as search and rescue dogs that can find humans buried under rubble after disasters, to guard dogs and close protection dogs.
+Dogs are incredible animals, and their relationship with humans goes much further than just owner and companion.
+They have been used by police and the armed forces in a variety of roles, from sniffer dogs detecting drugs and explosives and search-and-rescue dogs that can find humans buried under rubble after disasters to guard dogs and close-protection dogs.

-These roles are nothing new, either, with breeds like the St. Bernard having been intentionally bred to assist in the rescue of lost travelers.
-Their incredible sense of smell, which is said to be 100,000 times better than that of people, is why scent work is common among the roles that dogs are employed for.
-They are even used to detect oncoming seizures or panic attacks in their handlers, and dogs have been used to detect cancers and other diseases.
+These roles are nothing new either, with breeds like the St. Bernard having been intentionally bred to assist in the rescue of lost travelers.
+A canine’s incredible sense of smell, which is said to be 100,000 times better than that of people, is why scent work is common among the roles that dogs are employed for.
+Canines are also used to detect oncoming seizures or panic attacks in their handlers, and they may even be able to detect cancers and other diseases.

-When trained, dogs can smell sickness in people, although they really only detect it as a change in the person’s scent or a specific scent: they don’t necessarily recognize it as sickness.
+When trained, dogs can smell sickness in people, though they detect it only as a change in the person’s scent or a specific scent; they don’t necessarily recognize it as sickness.

 Olfactory Senses

-Scent receptors are tiny cells that form channels.
+Scent receptors are tiny cells that form pores or channels.
 When a scent is detected, one or more of these cells is activated, triggering a response in the brain.
-Humans have around 5 million scent receptors and while sounds impressive, it is nothing compared to the more 200 million receptors that dogs have.
+Humans have around 5 million scent receptors, and while that sounds impressive, it is nothing compared to the more than 200 million receptors that canines have.
 This means that dogs have a much more precise sense of smell compared to humans and a lot of other animals.
 They are also able to detect minute traces of scents, equivalent to a single part in several trillion, so they can detect unbelievably faint smells.

 This combination also means that dogs are capable of detecting very small changes in scents as soon as they occur.
-This is important because it enables dogs to be able to pick up on hormone changes by smelling a change in hormone levels, which can prove especially beneficial in detecting impending seizures or even panic attacks.
+This is important because it enables dogs to be able to pick up on hormone changes by smelling a change in the organic chemical compounds of body odors, which can prove especially beneficial in detecting impending seizures or even panic attacks.

 Medical Alert Dogs